What Is Work Placement?

-Under the Structured Workplace Learning Program, an employer offers a student/s the opportunity to work as voluntary employees for 35 hours (usually in one week) in an area of business for which they are studying a Vocational Education and Training Course as part of their HSC.
+In the work placement program, a volunteer host employer offers a student/s the opportunity to work as voluntary employees for 35 hours (usually in one week) in their business, which relates to the VET Course that you are completing.
 The number, timing and frequency of offers in a year are totally under the control of the employer.

 MWLP liaises with businesses to see what opportunities they can offer over the year.
 Schools put in requests for what their students require and MWLP manages the process to make sure all requirements are met (including full insurance cover for the placement) and the needs of both parties are met.